BirdseyeSoftware/lein-dalap.docs/articles/getting_started.md

     #_(:cljs (initialize-buster))

-This will be replaced with the following on the Clojurescript output file
+The Clojure reader will drop it and it will translated into the following Clojurescript

     (do
       (initialize-buster))